ealvarez-s/global_aphyt/README.md

 # global_aphyt
-Configuration of the working directory to run MITgcm-REcoM2 with the options RECOM_MARSHALL and RECOM_APHYT defined.
+Configuration of the working directory to run MITgcm-REcoM2 defining the options:
+RECOM_MARSHALL
+RECOM_RADTRANS
+RECOM_APHYT